Biochemistry: Carbohydrates, Proteins, and Fats

 Data Analysis

-Data from biochemistry experiments is analyzed using statistical methods to determine the significance of the results.
+Biochemistry experiments utilize statistical methods to analyze data and determine the significance of results.

 Applications